LuboNenov/NAGA-DPSS/README.md

-# NAGA - COnfidential Byzantine ReplicAtion SMR library
+# NAGA - Confidential Byzantine-Fault Tolerant Replication SMR library

 NAGA is a fully-featured state machine replication library that guarantees the confidentiality of the data.
 Confidentiality is ensured by integrating a secret sharing mechanism into the